High-Entropy Skutterudites as Thermoelectrics: Potential Synthesizability, Enhanced Stability and Band Convergence via

 Analyzing atom-projected band structures can provide valuable insights into the specific atomic orbitals that contribute to the converging bands.
-A comparison between the atomic-projected band structures of compounds (FeNiCoRh)Sb$_3$ and (FeNiRhIr)Sb$_3$ is included in Fig 4.
+A comparison between the atomic-projected band structures of compounds \ce{(FeNiCoRh)Sb12} and \ce{(FeNiRhIr)Sb12} is included in Fig.~\ref{fig:proyections}.
 The conduction band in both cases shows contributions from all atoms in the compound.
 However, not all atoms participate in the same proportion to all the bands.
 The main contributions to CB$_2$ comes from the Sb-Sb bonds in the Sb$_4$ rings~\cite{Hanus_cm_2017}.
-This band is not as strong in all HE compounds as in the pristine CoSb$_3$ due to the breakage of symmetry, despite the rings being only slightly distorted in the optimized structures.
+This band is not as strong in all HE compounds as in the pristine \ce{CoSb3} due to the breakage of symmetry, despite the rings being only slightly distorted in the optimized structures.
 Similarly, all metals and Sb contribute to CB$_{\Gamma}$, which has been characterized in previous reports as an antibonding M-Sb state~\cite{Hanus_cm_2017}.
 CB$_{\mathrm{H}}$ presents a different scenario.
-In compound (FeNiCoRh)Sb$_3$, when band convergence is observed, CB$_{\mathrm{H}}$ is formed from the hybridization of Co, Fe, and Ni 3$d$ orbitals with Sb $p$ orbitals.
-However, in compound (FeNiRhIr)Sb$_3$, CB$_{\mathrm{H}}$ is around 0.5 eV higher in energy than CB$_{\Gamma}$, and all four metals and Sb contribute to the band.
+In compound \ce{(FeNiCoRh)Sb12}, when band convergence is observed, CB$_{\mathrm{H}}$ is formed from the hybridization of Co, Fe, and Ni $3d$ orbitals with Sb $5p$ orbitals.
+However, in compound \ce{(FeNiRhIr)Sb12}, CB$_{\mathrm{H}}$ is around \qty{0.5}{eV} higher in energy than CB$_{\Gamma}$, and all four metals and Sb contribute to the band.
 The atomic-projected band structure shows how band convergence is directly linked to the presence of Fe, Ni, and Co simultaneously in the HE compound.
 Meanwhile, although Rh or Ir are not directly participating in CB$_{\mathrm{H}}$, they play a crucial role in increasing the entropy of the system, which favors its thermodynamic stabilization.
 Once potential synthesizability and electronic structure have been explored, it is crucial to evaluate the two main factors influencing the applicability of high-entropy skutterudites as thermoelectric materials: stability and thermoelectric performance.
 To do so, we have studied in detail the most four stable configurations of \ce{(FeNiRhCo)Sb12}.
 Although measured properties of these high-entropy compounds should be considered as an ensemble of all configurations, the similar band structure obtained for the most stable configurations suggests that analyzing the lower relative energy configurations provide a reasonable approximation for the properties of the ensemble.